ledch/blackjack-game-graded/README.md

 Modifications:
 - can not continue clicking "START GAME" after losing (same as "NEW CARD")
+- "START GAME" will reset the game after you lose
 - slight code differences

 Some limitations: